dripton/Slugathon/README.txt

 clone of the classic Avalon Hill boardgame Titan.
 The focus is on playing against other humans across the Internet.

-Installation is still kind of rough, but if you want to try it:
+Installation is currently really easy on Windows (just download and run an .exe file), pretty easy on Linux (install some dependencies with your package manager then run a command), and kind of a pain on Mac OS.
+I'm working to make it easier everywhere.

+1. If you're on Windows and in a hurry, download the latest .exe from the Downloads page and skip to step 5.

-1. Install all the dependencies listed at http://wiki.github.com/dripton/Slugathon/dependencies.
+2. Install all the dependencies listed at http://wiki.github.com/dripton/Slugathon/dependencies.

 See
 http://wiki.github.com/dripton/Slugathon/Building-on-Linux
 http://wiki.github.com/dripton/Slugathon/Building-on-Mac-OS
 http://wiki.github.com/dripton/Slugathon/Building-on-Windows
 for details.

-2. Clone Slugathon with Git, or download and uncompress a zip or tar version.
+3. Clone Slugathon with Git, or download and uncompress a zip or tar version.

-3. Run "python setup.py install" to install the game.
+4. Run "python setup.py install" to install the game.
 This will probably require root permissions, so use su or sudo.

-4. Add some users and passwords to ~/.slugathon/globalprefs/passwd (See slugathon/docs/passwd.txt for an example of the format.)

-5. In one terminal, run "python slugathon server"
+5. In one terminal, run "slugathon server -n"

-6. In a second terminal (on the same or a different computer) run "python slugathon client"
+6. In a second terminal (on the same or a different computer) run "slugathon client".
+Pick the IP or hostname of the computer where you ran the server, and connect.

-7. If you want multiple human players, then in a third terminal, (on the same or a different computer), run "python slugathon client", picking a different player.
+7. If you want multiple human players, then in a third terminal, (on the same or a different computer), run "slugathon client", picking a different player.

 (You can add up to a total of 6 players.)